BenjaminTzudiker/CKD_Python/readme.md

 #### Query execution failed while running script

-This could be caused by lots of things, but it most likely has to do with
+This could be caused by lots of things, but it most likely has to do with improperly defined tables in the setup.

 ## File Descriptions